Carbon emissions in own operations

 Volatile organic compounds

-The production of paints and coatings means we have emissions of volatile organic compounds (VOCs), which is included in our cradle-to-grave carbon footprint.
-We achieved a 6% (relative) improvement versus 2020 in VOC emissions per ton of product in our own operations, and a total of 41% (relative) versus the 2018 baseline.
+The production of solvent-based paints and coatings causes emissions of volatile organic compounds (VOCs).
+These emissions are included in our cradle-to-grave carbon footprint.
+In our own operations, we achieved a relative 7% reduction versus 2021 in VOC emissions per ton of product, and a total reduction of 45% versus the 2018 baseline.

 Volatile organic compounds.